 MINNEAPOLIS (AP) — There’s cold.
 And then there’s subzero, frostbite cold.

-These temperatures can be dangerous, and officials in several states are warning residents to take precautions.
+These below-zero temperatures can be dangerous, and officials in several states are warning residents to take precautions.
 Here’s a look at some of the problems that arise when temperatures plummet and how to stay safe if you venture outdoors.

 At temperatures of 15 to 30 below, exposed skin can get frostbitten in minutes and hypothermia can quickly set in.